SamGCo/SelectionInertiaHonors/README.md

 RA-2 is a script that takes insurance filing data to create a dataframe with the number of markets per state and then the number of plans per state to then create a dataframe where I have each state with the average number of plans per market per state to then run a regression with the risk adjustment sum from the last script.

+RAFinal calls each of these previous scripts and loads the appropriate packages to run the final regression.